-If you’re “of a certain age,” as they say, you might remember the layaway desk at department stores.
+If you’re old enough to remember shopping before the Internet, you might remember the layaway desk at department stores.
 Shoppers who wanted to buy a big-ticket item, or do holiday shopping ahead of time, would put the goods “on layaway.”
 The store would hold the items for them and the customer would pay for the goods a little bit at a time; once they were paid for, the buyer could pick them up.
 It was the original “buy now, pay later.”

 Types of deferred billing plans